Vatsallavari/CyberStormCTF_Qual/Big Mom's Plot.md

 ---

 ## 📜 Challenge Description

-Big Mom's Plot
-Big Mom has been keeping their new war strategies under wraps.
+> Big Mom has been keeping their new war strategies under wraps.
 Not even intelligence services like Cipher Pol have any clue what's going on.
-Can you figure out what is it that they are hiding in case the Straw Hat ever come across their armies (again)?
+> Can you figure out what is it that they are hiding in case the Straw Hat ever come across their armies (again)?

 A mysterious server is running at
 ```yaml